Should “Not Established” Finding In Child Welfare Investigations Be Abolished?

 In all child welfare matters, the safety of the child that is paramount.
 We are following the outcome of this case carefully and will post updates as they become available.

 If you have questions about any part of the New Jersey Division of Child Protection & Permanency Investigations process, our compassionate and experienced family law attorneys can help you understand your options and decide how best to proceed.
 Safeguard your future with your kids.
-Call us today at (888) 0919 to schedule your free confidential consultation, or please click the green button below.
+Call us today at (888) 0919 to schedule a confidential consultation, or please click the green button below.